T-Brick/c0deine/langs.md

     as `INT_MIN % -1` which is not considered an error in WASM.
 - Assertion failure: SIGABRT (6)
 - Memory error: SIGUSR2 (12)
+An unreachable statement will be executed if the `abort` function returns.

+The `error` function is called with index of a null terminated string in wasm's memory.
+An unreachable state will be executed if this function returns.

+### Pointers, Arrays, and Strings

+The current WASM spec has a 32-bit memory.
+While there are proposals to extend this to 64-bits, C0deine uses the 32-bit spec.
+Due to this all pointers, when compiling to WASM, are represented by a `u32` address.
+That being said, when using anything represented as a pointer in `struct`'s or `array`'s will be allocated 8-bytes and struct alignment will take account of this.